sharonjr/rapid-prototyping-with-streamlit/M3/Lab1/README.md

 ## Setup

-We've exported the processed data from M2 Lab 1 and loaded that into a new table `AVALANCHE_DB.PUBLIC.CUSTOMER_REVIEWS` that we'll use in this lab.
+In M2 Lab 1, we've exported the processed Avalanche structured data, which we'll need in this lab.
+As we had already uploaded this processed CSV data (using a previously prepared data) into Snowflake in M1 Lab 3 at `AVALANCHE_DB.PUBLIC.CUSTOMER_REVIEWS` we can now readily use it.

 ## Augmenting our Prompt with Data

-We're converting a Pandas DataFrame into strings by appending the `.to_string()` method to the DataFrame variable.
+After reading in the CSV data into a Pandas DataFrame, we're converting it into strings by appending the `.to_string()` method to the DataFrame variable.

 The resulting string is represented by `{dataframe_context}` that is then added to `<context></context>`.